FHWA/GIS_AERMOD_Project/README.md

     • Coordinate info from ArcMap

-    **Destination EPSG**: ESPG code and unit for the local projected coordinate system:
+    Destination EPSG: ESPG code and unit for the local projected coordinate system:

     • This is the 4-digit code representing local Cartesian coordan systems that you want convert the GIS data to